-Every year the company that Brad works for rewards their employees with tickets for them and their families to different special events.
+For several years, the company that Brad worked for rewarded their employees with tickets for them and their families to different special events.
 When we were first engaged, in fact the day after we got engaged, we had passes to Cedar Point in Sandusky, Ohio (the BEST amusement park EVER).
 I spent the day staring at my ring, getting used to the feel of it, and answering congratulatory texts from friends and family while waiting in line to face down some epic roller coasters (Millennium Force, anyone?)

 It became an instant tradition for our family, and when Josiah was all of four months old, he enjoyed the sights and sounds of Kings Island from his stroller or being snuggled up to mommy in his carrier.

-Then last year, Brad’s company changed plans, hosting their employee outings at the zoo instead.
+Then a couple of years ago, Brad’s company changed plans, hosting their employee outings at the zoo instead.
 It was still a great event, but Elijah missed our tradition.

-So this year, we made sure to set aside a day to visit Kings Island.
+So that year we made sure to set aside a day to visit Kings Island.
 Elijah even saved up his birthday money to pay for his own ticket because he REALLY wanted to go (and we were trying to teach him that if you spend a dollar here and a dollar there, you don’t get to do anything big with it).

 And it was…even when it stormed.
 And it did, as in thunder and lightning and downpours stormed.
 After hanging out in a gift shop until the rain let up, we wandered out to see what rides were open.
 That was when I noticed the blue ice cream.